 - Monitoring machines through a central platform, companies can predict production slowdowns, production line bottlenecks, and machine failure, lowering operating costs and ensuring more uptime.

 - Remove data silos

-- With the ability to connect to the ERP, the connected factory enables strategic advances towards critical objectives.
+- With the ability to connect to the ERP, the connected factory towards critical objectives.
 IIoT provides data streams that help other departments make decisions based on what is actually happening now, from orders to fulfillment.
 Departments that could benefit from access to this data include sales and marketing, finance, and HR, all entities that in the past have relied on inefficient reporting fraught with human error.